Vampire Weekend: Contra (2009–2010)

 The band's second album, Contra, was released on January 11, 2010, in the UK and the following day in the US, after being pushed back from the original release date for the fall of 2009.
 The album's first single, "Horchata", was released on October 5, 2009.
 The album's second single, "Cousins", was released as a single on November 17, 2009.
-Initial copies of the CD and LP sold at independent record stores in the US included a 3-track bonus CD containing two "melts", which featured bits of album tracks and a remix.
+Initial copies of the CD and LP sold at independent record stores in the US included a three-track bonus CD containing two "melts", which featured bits of album tracks and a remix.

-It is the band's first album to reach number one on the Billboard 200, and the 12th independently distributed album in history to reach the number one spot on the Billboard 200 since Nielsen Soundscan began recording data in 1991, while also being the first independent artist to have done so without ever having signed with a major label, after already established rock bands Radiohead and Pearl Jam and before Arcade Fire's The Suburbs.
-The album sold 124,000 copies in its first week and was awarded Gold by the RIAA on November 21, 2011, which means it has sold over 500,000 units in the US alone and over one million copies Worldwide.
-In 2010, it was awarded a diamond certification from the Independent Music Companies Association which indicated sales of at least 250,000 copies throughout Europe.
+It was the band's first album to reach number one on the Billboard 200, and the 12th independently distributed album in history to reach the number one spot on the Billboard 200 since Nielsen Soundscan began recording data in 1991, while also being the first independent artist to have done so without ever having signed with a major label, after already established rock bands Radiohead and Pearl Jam and before Arcade Fire's The Suburbs.
+The album sold 124,000 copies in its first week and was awarded Gold by the RIAA on November 21, 2011, which means it has sold more than 500,000 units in the US alone and more than one million copies Worldwide.
+In 2010, it was awarded a diamond certification from the Independent Music Companies Association, indicating sales of at least 250,000 copies throughout Europe.